From ‘Babyboy to Snickers,’ here are the handles used by ISIS to radicalise Indian Muslims

 During the operation, the agencies stumbled upon various handles being used by ISIS operatives.
 It was found that most of the handles were directly targeting Kerala and other parts of Southern India.

 One such handle was Gold Dinar.
 This the agencies learnt was being operated by Abdul Rashid Abdullah, who name has cropped up several times in the ISIS Kerala case.
-The National Investigation Agency has said that he is the main accused and was responsible for large scale radicalisation in Kerala.
+The National Investigation Agency (NIA) has said that he is the main accused and was responsible for large scale radicalisation in Kerala.

 Also Read | 46 still missing: The Islamic State story in India and how it stands